-env\var\name() = nonempty\string()
+'''

+env var name() = nonempty string()

+'''

-A string containing valid characters on the specific OS for environment variable names using file:native\name\encoding() encoding.
-Note that specifically null characters (integer value zero) and \$= characters are not allowed.
-However, note that not all invalid characters necessarily will cause the primitiv operations to fail, but may instead produce invalid results.
+A string containing valid characters on the specific OS for environment variable names using file:native_name_encoding() encoding.
+Null characters (integer value zero) are not allowed.
+On Unix, = characters are not allowed.
+On Windows, a = character is only allowed as the very first character in the string.

+'''

-env\var\value() = string()
+env var value() = string()

+'''

-A string containing valid characters on the specific OS for environment variable values using file:native\name\encoding() encoding.
-Note that specifically null characters (integer value zero) are not allowed.
-However, note that not all invalid characters necessarily will cause the primitiv operations to fail, but may instead produce invalid results.
+A string containing valid characters on the specific OS for environment variable values using file:native_name_encoding() encoding.
+Null characters (integer value zero) are not allowed.